raaznp/cems-blazor-ready-repo/README.md

 # communityeventmanagementsystem
 Community Event Management System in Blazor framework as the project of  CET254 - Advanced Programming - ISMT College, affiliated via Sunderland University, UK.
-## Dev Containers (Blazor / .NET 9)
+## Dev Containers (Blazor / .NET 10 LTS)
 This repository includes a ready-to-use Dev Container for Blazor development.
-It installs the .NET 9 SDK, SQLite, and the EF Core CLI, and can auto-bootstrap a new Blazor Server app on first open.
+It installs the .NET 10 LTS SDK, SQLite, and the EF Core CLI, and can auto-bootstrap a new Blazor Server app on first open.

 ### Prerequisites
 - Docker (Desktop on Windows/macOS, or Docker Engine on Linux)